Welcome to our Governors’ section.

 Committees: Resources Committee (Vice Chair), Pay Committee & Performance Management of Head Teacher

-I joined the Governing body in February 2016 as an associate governor and was subsequently elected as parent governor in September 2016.
-I am a parent of Thomas in year 4 and Jessica in year 1.
+I joined the Governing body in February 2016 as an associate governor and have subsequently served as a parent and co-opted governor.

-Within my role as Group HR Director for Eurobase Systems Limited, I am a member of the Group Board and have responsibility for HR with a particular focus on organisation development and talent management.
-I am able to bring a range of skills and experience to the school in relation to HR, Mediation and H&S as I am a Chartered Fellow of CIPD, ACAS accredited internal workplace mediator, MHFA England Mental Health First Aider and have completed IOSH Managing Safely training.
+I have 20 years of HR and leadership experience and I bring a range of skills and experience to the school in relation to HR, Mediation and H&S as I am a Chartered Fellow of CIPD, ACAS accredited internal workplace mediator, MHFA England Mental Health First Aider and have completed IOSH Managing Safely training.

 In previous roles I have advised and supported independent schools and an authority directly with HR matters including safer recruitment and HR casework with child protection related issues.